Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03.md

 <!-- > -->

-npm organizes code into *packages* (sometimes called *modules*).
+npm organizes code into *packages* (sometimes called *modules*). 📦

 <!-- > -->

-**A package is a directory with one or more files**.
+> **A package is a directory with one or more files**.
 And, a file named `package.json` which contains metadata about the package.

 <!-- > -->

-A **_dependency_** is a package that your project (or another package) depends on.
+A **_dependency_** is a package that your project (or another package) *depends* on. 🤝

 <!-- > -->

-A package should contain code that **does one thing** well.

-In this way, you can use these shared packages like **building blocks** to build large complex projects.
+In this way, you can use these shared packages like **building blocks** to build large complex projects. 👷‍♀️

 <!-- > -->

 Packages can be written that work with **Node.js** on the server side, run on the **command line**, or can be used in a **web page**.

-You can publish your packages and use them with all of your projects and share them with other developers around the world.
+You can publish your packages and use them with all of your projects and share them with other developers around the world. 🌏

 <!-- > -->